This post may contain affiliate links. Read our disclosure here.

-Find a few other families who want to participate and start your own co-op.
+Depending on the state of things where you are and your comfort level, you can find a few other families who want to participate and start your own co-op.
 You can meet weekly and rotate who teaches or one mom can teach every week.
-You can invite community members (police, firemen, etc.), go on field trips together, have musicians come in and more.

 Make the most of time in the car and screen time.
 There are really great educational music and videos, many of which are even on YouTube.
 You can find some that even teach foreign languages.

 Leapfrog Letter Factory (now on Netflix) is how my kiddos learned their letter sounds.

 Alphardy (Dr. Jean)

 Days of The Week (Dr. Jean)